 Drugs that suppress the immune system are also used to treat Crohn's disease.
 Most commonly prescribed are 6-mercaptopurine or a related drug, azathioprine.
 Immunosuppressive agents work by blocking the immune reaction that contributes to inflammation.
 These drugs may cause side effects like nausea, vomiting, and diarrhea and may lower a person's resistance to infection.

-Biologics.
 Remicade is the first of a group of medications that blocks the body's inflammation response.
 The FDA approved the drug for the treatment of moderate to severe Crohn's disease that does not respond to standard therapies (mesalamine substances, corticosteroids, immunosuppressive agents) and for the treatment of open, draining fistulas.
-Remicade, the first treatment approved specifically for Crohn's disease, is a TNF substance.
-Other drugs in this class include Humira, Tysabri, and Cimzia.
+Other drugs in this class include Humira, Tysabri, Simponi, and Cimzia.
+Remicade, Humira, Simponi, and Cimzia are the biologics FDA-approved for use in those with ulcerative colitis.
 Biologics can have serious side effects and are usually used when more conventional therapy fails.

 In inflammatory bowel disease antibiotics are used to treat bacterial overgrowth in the small intestine caused by stricture, fistulas, or prior surgery.
 For this common problem, the doctor may prescribe one or more of the following antibiotics: ampicillin, sulfonamide, cephalosporin, tetracycline, or metronidazole.

 Diarrhea and abdominal cramps are often relieved when the inflammation subsides, but additional medication may also be necessary.
 Several antidiarrheal agents could be used, including diphenoxylate, loperamide, and codeine.
 Patients who are dehydrated because of diarrhea will be treated with fluids and electrolytes.